Provus 2.0: Next Gen Drupal Content Editing

 There are three key differentiators:

 1. We took a step back from Storybook in order to simplify the product and make it easier to support.
 This is something we will likely revisit but for now we wanted to make sure Provus 2.0 was a solid and stable distribution upon which to build robust websites.

-2. Being a distribution and removing the Storybook integration ensured that coming to Provus with Drupal skills you’ll be ready to go whereas Provus 1 had a learning curve in regards to the front end work.
+2. Being a distribution and removing the Storybook integration ensured that coming to Provus with Drupal skills you’ll be ready to go whereas Provus 1 had a learning curve in regard to the front-end work.

 3. We also took a modular approach with Provus 2.0, whereas the first version was a monolithic install in which all features were delivered, and you then had to remove features you didn’t need.
 Provus 2.0 installs with a very core Provus and you can select features to enable either at the time of install or later through the Drupal UI.

 Q: While there's crossover between the benefits of Provus for developers and the benefits for content editors, are Provus 2.0 benefits more heavily weighted toward one vs. the other?